NREL/hsds-viz/README.md

-# WindViz
+# WIND Toolkit Vizualization

-A browser-based viewer for the NREL Gridded Wind Toolkit data in an HDF5 database.
+A browser-based viewer for the NREL Gridded Wind Toolkit data in an HDF5 HSDS database.

 ![WindViz Screenshot](img/screenshot.jpg?raw=true)